Stretching gift amounts

 To be sure, financial capacity is a huge factor, but I would argue that passion for the mission and cause carries more weight.
 In other words, a prospect with passion will dig more deeply into their pockets than a prospect with more wealth but less passion.
 It is our job to help donor prospects understand an ever-changing financial terrain.

-Fortunately, there are more options than ever that can help donor prospects stretch the amount and impact of their gifts.
+Fortunately, there are more options than ever that can help donor prospects with stretching gift amounts and impact of their gifts.
 Let’s review some of these strategies:

 1. Always start prospect discussions with a review of current donors.
 This might seem obvious, but it’s surprising how often it is bypassed.
 Your current donors remain the most promising prospects for future and larger gifts, since they have already demonstrated a commitment to your mission and trust in the organization.
 Plus, they are eminently accessible for meetings and discussion.
 No doubt, you are in steady communication with donors as part of your stewardship practices.